CCMC Enrolment Policy 2022/2023

 Discontinuance: In extreme cases, CCMC reserves the right to dismiss and cease a student’s tuition due to behavioural/disciplinary issues, non-payment of fees, and non-compliance of the regulations and Enrolment Policy.

 Cancellations and Refunds: Fees are paid in advance for the duration of a semester.
 No refunds, full or partial, are given except in exceptional circumstances determined by Cork City Music College.

 Deposits: To ensure places are secured for September, a €50 non-refundable, non-transferrable deposit is required per booking.
 Deposits are deducted from the second semester fee.
 Deposits will be returned in the event that a class does not proceed due to insufficient enrolment.

-Board of Management: CCMC has a voluntary board of management.
-Parents of students, or students over the age of 18 are invited to join the BOM.
+Board of Directors: CCMC has a voluntary board of directors.
+Parents of students, or students over the age of 18 are invited to join the Board of Directors.
 Please contact the office if you are interested.

 Advertising/Photo Release Policy: We may use your photo for promotional use on our website, social media or in promotional materials (such as brochures that we mail out to prospective students).
 We will always seek your consent in using these photos except when a publicly accessible concert is on and a student is performing.
 However, if you object to us using a picture of you at a concert or performance just inform us and we will, normally, immediately remove it.
 The use of photographs/videos taken by third parties at any public CCMC events are not under the control of Cork City Music College.